 This is a collection of my freelance work as an essayist.
+I publish critical work at a number of outlets and I am a columnist at Unwinnable Magazine, a contributor at Paste Magazine, and an editor at Haywire Magazine.
 My writing focuses on new media, cultural criticism, and connecting premodern scholarship to modern media and society.
 For inquiries, you can contact me at firstname.lastname@example.org.

 You can see a collection of my public-facing academic work, reviews, and research publications under the “Research” tab above.